-The Deputy CEO Finance and Administration (CFO), or the Manager of Finance (Controller) as his/her designee, is designated as the investment officer for the AAATA, and is responsible for investment decisions and activities implemented under this policy under the supervision of the CEO and Treasurer.
-The investment officer is authorized on behalf of AAATA to execute and deliver agreements, documents, or other instruments in connection with or relating to the opening and closing of investment accounts, the purchasing, selling, or redeeming authorized investments, and the safekeeping of investment accounts.
+The Deputy CEO Finance and Administration (CFO), or the Manager of Finance (Controller) as his/her designee, is designated as the investment officer for the AAATA, and is responsible for investment decisions and activities implemented under this policy under the supervision of the CEO.
+Under the supervision of the CEO, the investment officer is authorized on behalf of AAATA to execute and deliver agreements, documents, or other instruments in connection with or relating to the opening and closing of investment accounts, the purchasing, selling, or redeeming authorized investments, and the safekeeping of investment accounts.
+Twice a year, or more frequently at the discretion of the Board, the Board shall determine compliance with the AAATA's Cash and Investment Policy (Section 2.6) by the CEO.